-Otherwise, you may expect to pay around £200, at least, to get ‘full permission’ to set up your conservatory.
+Otherwise, you may expect to pay around £200, at least, to get ‘full permission’ to set up your dream conservatory.
 In most cases, an installer or conservatory builder worth their salt will help you with this!

 Polycarbonate roof installations will likely cost you at least £2,700, with costs likely to peak at around £7,200.
 These are costs based on replacement prices.
 What increases the cost here is the style and complexity of your conservatory.

 Polycarbonate is great at blocking the worst rays from the sun, and it’s nice and light.

-This type of roof that will protect you against the elements, however, and will help you blend your conservatory wonderfully with the rest of your outer building.
+This type of roof will protect you against the elements.
+However, an attractive finish will help you blend your conservatory wonderfully with the rest of your outer building.

-Sometimes known as solar glass, you can expect this glass style to increase conservatory prices by around 30% on average.
+Sometimes known as solar glass, you can expect this style to increase conservatory prices by around 30% on average.

-You must make sure you absolutely want this extra – as it could well add between 50% and 60% to your overall conservatory cost.
+You must make sure you want this extra – as it could well add between 50% and 60% to your overall conservatory cost.